 If you want a drink that isn’t hot, you can store teas at room temperature, and although it isn’t optimally healthy, if you want it cold, keep it in the fridge.
 Mint, rose hips, lavender, hibiscus, lemon, or any combination of the above are all nice cooled, for example.

-Switch off between spirulina, chlorella, wheatgrass or algae tablets or add them to a green veggie juice for a super-boost.
-Other more common powerhouse foods are dark, leafy greens, berries of different colors, including goji and acai, raw ground seeds and their oils, raw cacao, seaweed, mushrooms, and sweet potatoes.
+Switch off between spirulina, chlorella, or algae tablets or add them to a green veggie juice for a super-boost.
+Other more common powerhouse foods are dark, leafy greens, berries of different colors, raw cacao, seaweed, mushrooms, and sweet potatoes.
 (Can you see the rainbow?)

 What from this list is already implemented in your daily life, and what elements could be easily, and joyfully, added?
-Join the Facebook group to share and for extra support as you make one small, healthy change, one step at a time.
+Let us know by commenting here, and subscribe to receive extra support as you make one small, healthy change, one step at a time.